 the good: Turmeric is a natural anti-inflammatory that may be beneficial to help reduce inflammation in the skin.

 the not so good: Turmeric can temporarily dye the skin a yellow shade, so it is best to use turmeric in products that have been formulated rather than using a DIY product.

 Who is it for?
 All skin types except those that have an identified allergy to it.

 Keep an eye on: Keep an eye out for more research.

 What Are The Benefits of Turmeric?

 Turmeric is well known for its anti-inflammatory benefits which have recently been studied to determine if it may help reduce inflammation in the skin.
-This research seems to suggest that it may help reduce inflammation in the skin depending on the type of turmeric used, the bioavailability (how easily it is absorbed and used by the skin) and the concentration.
+This research seems to suggest that it may help reduce inflammation in the skin depending on the type of turmeric used, the bioavailability (how easily it is absorbed and used by the skin/ body) and the concentration.
 If its anti-inflammatory benefits are significant to the skin, it may help to support the treatment of inflammatory skin conditions such as acne or dermatitis.